iamvery/testing-workshop/doc/WORKSHOP.md

 ## Dependency Injection

 To decouple the `Link` model from the network, you need to replace calls to the real `WebPage` object with a `FakeWebPage`.
 Dependency injection is a good strategy for loosening coupling and supporting such replacements.
 It is a viable strategy for this case.

+---

+### ✍️ _WRITE!_

+Identify seams for injecting the `FakeWebPage` in place of the real `WebPage`.
+Consider:

+- Where do you reference `WebPage`?
+- How can you control what class is referenced differently when running tests?
+Perhaps you could configure the test environment differently from other environments?

+---

 Update the `title` method of `Link` to accept an injected library as an optional argument:

 ```Diff
  # in app/models/link.rb